charlyoleg/Cnc25D/docs/cnc25d_presentation.rst

 In the Cnc25D Python package, you find functions that help you design parts to be made by a 3-axis CNC, to assemble those parts and to create DXF 2D plans of your design.
 In particular you get those functions:

-- **cnc_cut_outline** takes as input a 2D polygon defined by a list of points and a CNC reamer diameter and provides as output a millable 2D outline.
+- **cnc_cut_outline** takes as input a 2D polygon defined by a list of points and a CNC router_bit diameter and provides as output a millable 2D outline.
 Then, you just need to extrude this outline to get your 2.5D part.
 - **place_plank** offers an alternative natural way to place a part in a cuboid assembly.
 - **export_to_dxf** writes a DXF file with a projection of a cut of your design.
 - **export_xyz_to_dxf** writes a DXF file with many projections of cuts of your design along the 3 axis, in a similar way as a medical 3D scanner.